24 Common Signs Of Social Anxiety

 Thankfully, social anxiety is becoming more understood and acknowledged in both society and the psychological community.
 As people become more aware of the signs of social anxiety, people may seek treatment sooner and overcome their anxiety in social situations.

-According to recent statistics, about nine percent of the American population suffers from social anxiety.
+According to recent statistics, about nine percent of the American population experiences social anxiety.
 About 50 percent of those people presented signs of social anxiety by age 11, and 80 percent presented signs by age 20.
 If you have severe social anxiety, you should seek treatment.
-Therapy and medication can be effective in treating social anxiety.
+Therapy can be effective in treating social anxiety.

 The first step is being able to recognize the signs of social anxiety.
 If you have any of these signs and symptoms or recognize them in your teenager, you should seek help right away.
 Both emotional and physical signs of social anxiety may be present.